PeterLourens/kiwipiano/TESTING.md

   There were some bugs and warnings after checking the markup code by the W3C Markup Validation Service.
 To solve the problems, I deleted the "id", changed aria-controls attribute, put the space in the nav div tag, and changed the section tag to div on serveral HTML files.

-  There were 278 warnings after checking the Python code in views.py fiel using PEP8 online due to the trailing spaces and too many blank lines in between.
+  There were warnings after checking the Python code files using PEP8 online due to the trailing spaces and too many blank lines in between.
 Then I deleted all the trailing spaces and the blank lines to solve all the warnings.
 In the end, all errors and warnings are resolved.

   ![Known bugs](media/readme-pics/w3c_HTML.png)